e-gov/GOVSSO/TechnicalSpecification.md

 1. User requests protected page from client application.
 2. Client application checks whether the user has been authenticated in the client application.
 3. Since the user is not authenticated in the client application, the client application will construct a GOVSSO authentication request URL and redirects user agent to it.
+This is specified in [6.1 Authentication request](#61-authentication-request).
 4. GOVSSO checks whether there is a valid SSO session for given user agent.
     1. If SSO session exists and its level of assurance is equal or higher than requested the process will continue from step 8.
     2. Otherwise GOVSSO will automatically terminate the existing session and the process continues from step 5.